 About Frank Lloyd Wright

 Frank Lloyd Wright (1867-1959) was an American architect, interior designer, writer, and educator.
 He was a leading figure in the development of modern architecture and is widely considered one of the greatest architects of the 20th century.
 He designed over 1,000 structures, of which 532 were completed, and became famous for his creative use of materials, innovative designs, and attention to detail.
-Some of his most famous works include the Fallingwater house, the Johnson Wax Building, and the Guggenheim Museum in New York City.
+Some of his most famous works include the Fallingwater House and the Guggenheim Museum in New York City.
 Wright’s architectural philosophy, known as “Organic Architecture,” emphasized a strong connection between buildings and their surroundings, as well as a harmonious integration of form, function, and materials.